dominicbeadle001/PowerApps-Public/ReadMe.txt

 **CHANGES***

 12/10/21 - Added Import/Export options.
 Remember to run the app as Preview in the Maker Portal.
 If you Play the app as normal in a browser this feature is not guaranteed to work.
-         - Added option to start with a blank template, default with 2 items, or to import saved data.
+         - Added option to start with a blank template, default template (with two menu items), or to import saved data.

 Bugs or questions: dominic.beadle@gmail.com
 Credit: ASCII Art Generated at http://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20